navamikairanda/neuralclothsim/README.md

 ```
 python test.py -c config/drape.ini -n drape_nl_canvas -m material/canvas.ini
 ```

+## FAQ

+- *I run out of GPU memory, what do I do?* The GPU memory consumption is determined by the number of samples drawn from the reference midsurface.
+You can reduce the number of samples in the `config/*.ini` file.

 ## Citation

 If you use this code for your research, please cite: